-An eligible employee may join the sick leave bank by contributing at least two, but no more than five days of earned and accrued local sick leave for the current school year.
-The employee shall complete the enrollment process through Benefit Solver.
-The Human Resources Department shall verify the employee's eligibility and, upon approval, send it to the payroll department in the business office.
+An eligible employee may join the sick leave bank by contributing two days of earned and accrued local sick leave for the current school year.
+The Human Resources Department shall verify the employee's eligibility and, upon approval, send it to the payroll office for processing.